 Serving soup in a pumpkin is a creative way to help make your meal waste-free!

 Your holiday feast may be a day of indulgence, but it doesn’t have to be a day of waste.
 By following a few easy steps, you can send less (or nothing!) to landfill this holiday season.

-Make a waste-conscious shopping list: Only buy what you need and borrow the rest.
+Buy what you need and borrow the rest.

 - When making your shopping list, double check your cupboard so you don’t buy more than you need.